When Solar Orbiter launches on its journey to the Sun, there’s one key piece of engineering making this ESA-NASA mission possible: the heat shield.

 Solar Orbiter also has to contend with its own heat.
 Its instruments work up a sweat while they’re running; panels of radiators on the side of the spacecraft eject heat and ensure the instruments don’t get too hot.

 Tight control of the spacecraft’s position and tilt is key to protecting the instruments.
-Once the spacecraft is past the 88-million-mile mark in its solar flybys — that’s 95% of the distance between the Sun and Earth — the heat shield must be pointed straight at the Sun.
+Once the spacecraft is past the 88-million-mile (142-million-kilometer) mark in its solar flybys — that’s 95% of the distance between the Sun and Earth — the heat shield must be pointed straight at the Sun.
 That means Solar Orbiter will crab walk through space, keeping the spacecraft and instruments tucked in the heat shield’s shadow.

 Solar Orbiter is an international cooperative mission between the European Space Agency and NASA.
 ESA’s European Space Research and Technology Centre (ESTEC) in the Netherlands manages the development effort.
 The European Space Operations Center (ESOC) in Germany will operate Solar Orbiter after launch.
 Solar Orbiter was built by Airbus Defence and Space, and contains 10 instruments: nine provided by ESA member states and ESA.
 NASA provided one instrument (SoloHI) and an additional sensor, the Heavy Ion Sensor, which is part of the Solar Wind Analyzer (SWA) instrument suite.